-Within this framework, the audit committee has reviewed and discussed with management the company's audited financial statements as of and for the fiscal year ended December 31, 2010 and the company's internal control over financial reporting.
-The audit committee also has discussed with the independent registered public accounting firm the matters required to be discussed by Statement on Auditing Standards No. 114, The Auditor's Communication with Those Charged with Governance, as adopted by the Public Company Accounting Oversight Board in Rule 3200T.
-In addition, the audit committee has received the written disclosures and letter from the independent registered public accounting firm required by applicable requirements of the Public Company Accounting Oversight Board regarding the independent accountant's communications with the audit committee concerning independence, has discussed with the independent registered public accounting firm and has considered whether the provision of non-audit services was compatible with maintaining the independence of that firm.
+Within this framework, the audit committee has reviewed and discussed with management the company's audited financial statements as of and for the fiscal year ended December 31, 2011 and the company's internal control over financial reporting.
+The audit committee also has discussed with the independent registered public accounting firm the matters required to be discussed by Statement on Auditing Standards No. 61, as amended, as adopted by the Public Company Accounting Oversight Board in Rule 3200T.
+In addition, the audit committee has received the written disclosures and letter from the independent registered public accounting firm required by applicable requirements of the Public Company Accounting Oversight Board regarding the independent accountant's communications with the audit committee concerning independence, has discussed with the independent registered public accounting firm, Ernst & Young LLP, the independence of that firm and has considered whether the provision of non-audit services was compatible with maintaining the independence of that firm.

-Based upon these reviews and discussions, the audit committee recommended to the Board of Directors that the audited financial statements be included in the company's Annual Report on Form 10-K for the fiscal year ended December 31, 2010.
+Based upon these reviews and discussions, the audit committee recommended to the Board of Directors that the audited financial statements be included in the company's Annual Report on Form 10-K for the fiscal year ended December 31, 2011.